About

 Melinda Kernc, mezzo-soprano

 Melinda hails from a musical family, leading vocals from the age of seven.
-She performs as a soloist and with ensembles in many styles: sacred and secular classical, holiday, popular, jazz/blues, musical theatre, folk and rock music.
-She holds a B.A. in vocal performance and communication from Principia College.
+She performs as a soloist and with ensembles in many styles: sacred and secular, classical, holiday, jazz, blues, musical theatre, folk and rock music.
+She is a full-time sacred soloist, holding a B.A. in vocal performance and communication from Principia College.

 Charles K. Parris, Baritone